 Due to the relatively short-term nature of cash and cash equivalents, their carrying amounts are reasonable estimates of fair value.
-Other invested assets as well as debt obligations are carried at face value and given that there is no readily available market for these to trade in, management believes that face value accurately reflects fair value.
+Other invested assets as well as debt obligations are carried at cost and given that there is no readily available market for these to trade in, management believes that cost accurately reflects fair value.

-Assets measured at fair value on a recurring basis as of December 31, 2019, are as summarized below:
+Assets measured at fair value on a recurring basis as of December 31, 2021, are as summarized below: